 Learn about the current conditions of the real estate market by searching online and talking to other tenants.
 You may find another space that is competitive and worth exploring.
 You create leverage during the negotiation process when you’re willing to relocate and have options readily available.
 Here are some specific elements of the market to explore:

 Find out how your rent compares to the rates of similar properties in the area.
-If other locations have lower rates, you can use that as a bargaining chip to lower your rate.
+If other locations have lower rates, you can use that as a bargaining chip to decrease your rate.

 If the market has high vacancy rates, it means you have options.
 Your landlord is now at risk of having tenants walk away and will be more likely to make concessions to get you to stay.

 New or renovated properties are attractive to tenants.
-Your landlord will be aware of these better options and will likely agree to your terms to get you to stay.
+Your landlord will be aware of these options and will be more likely agree to your terms to get you to renew.

 Many tenants forgo hiring a commercial real estate broker for lease renewals.
-As a result, they miss out on many concessions such as lower rent rates, free rent and generous tenant improvement allowances.
-These experts are familiar with market conditions, current landlord concessions and the negotiation process.
-We’re confident you will see a return on investment from your decision to hire a commercial real estate broker.
+As a result, they miss out on concessions such as lower rent rates, free rent and generous tenant improvement allowances.
+Brokers are experts on market conditions, current landlord concessions and the negotiation process.
+We’re confident you will see a return on investment from your decision to hire a commercial real estate broker for your lease renewal.

 Coming up on the end of your lease?
-Contact a member of our tenant and buyer representation team to get started on your renewal.
+Contact a member of our tenant and buyer representation team to get started.